MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/databases-created.md

 ::: moniker-end

-Before starting the installation of System Center - Service Manager, you may want to meet with your SQL Server administration team and discuss the impact that Service Manager will have on your computers running SQL Server-specifically, the databases that will be created.
+Before starting the installation of System Center - Service Manager, you may want to meet with your SQL Server administration team to discuss the effect that Service Manager will have on your computers running SQL Server, specifically the databases that will be created.
 The databases that are created by a deployment of Service Manager are listed in the following table.

 |Service Manager parts|Database name|Contents|
 |---------------------------------|-------------------|--------------|